clockuniverse/xplorenow/advertise.md

-# How to advertise on XploreNow
+# How to Advertise on XploreNow

 Future home of how to advertise on XploreNow